katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

 ```
 And this job references the *upload_url* output from our *create-release* job with the `${{ needs.create-release.outputs.upload_url }}` expression.
 You can see the full workflow file here: [perform-release.yml](https://github.com/katmatt/cross-compile-gh-actions/blob/master/.github/workflows/perform-release.yml)

+### Issues with the build on windows

+I initially started with the default java 8 version for the graal build.
+But I couldn't get this to run on windows because it required the installation of some additional build tools and I wasn't able to set them up correctly.
+But when I switched to Java 11 then everything worked as smoothly as I hoped for!
+And you still can see my attempts fixing this issue in the commit history: [commit history](https://github.com/katmatt/cross-compile-gh-actions/commits/master)

+Another unexpected finding was that the workflow can perform the unix command *chmod* on windows machines!
+I guess the github windows images are configured with the windows subsystem for linux (WSL) and this makes it possible to *chmod*.

 ## Conclusion